 When they do, they’re trying to find out two things:

-- Do you care enough about the organization and the role to do your research before coming in to the job interview?
+- Do you care enough about the job to do your research?
 They want to hire someone who wants this specific job, not just any job, and someone who feels a passion for the work and the employer.

-The selection process often is based on how well the candidate fits in the organizational culture, and part of the fit is based on how well you appear before the interviewer and your level of interest in the company that might be cutting your paycheck.
+The selection process often is based on how well the candidate fits in the organizational culture, and part of this fit is based on how well you present yourself to the interviewer and your level of interest in the company that might be cutting your paycheck.

 Research the Company

 Start by researching the company online.
 Review the "About Us" section of the company website, paying attention to the organization’s history, achievements, goals, and values.